-Subsequent to March 31, 2021, we obtained a US\$6 million Debenture from Hepalink.
-The Debenture bears interest at a rate of 10% per annum, and initially matured on May 13, 2022.
+In May 2021, we obtained a US\$6 million Debenture from Hepalink.
+The Debenture bears interest at a rate of 10% per annum, and matures on May 13, 2022.
 The loan is secured by all of our assets.

 We do not currently have sufficient cash available to repay the principal amount of the Debenture when it becomes due.
 Unless the Debenture is converted in full into equity, we will have to raise additional capital to repay the Hepalink Debenture on the maturity date of May 13, 2022.